thoughtbot/maybe_haskell/book/functor/why.md

 matter for our example.
 I'll do this frequently throughout the book. `undefined` is a function with type `a`.
 That allows it to stand in for any expression.
 If your program ever tries to evaluate it, it will raise an exception.
-Still, it can be extremely useful while developing because we can confirm that we've written our types correctly without having to think about implementations yet.
+Still, it can be extremely useful while developing because we can build our program incrementally, but have the compiler check our types as we go.

 Next, imagine we want to display a user's name in all capitals: